- Knowing Your Expectations for Your Degree

 Several sub-disciplines fall under the “Biology” umbrella.
 Some of these include:

-Physiology is typically tested to some degree in the Biological Sciences section of the MCAT.
+Physiology is not required, but it is typically tested to some degree in the Biological Sciences section of the MCAT.
 There are several lecture courses that work well:

 - BIOLOGY 225: Principles of Animal Physiology and Neurobiology